ccorcos/groove-salad/README.md

 ## To Do

-- polyphonic synth
+- make this work with different scale base number
+- make sound with frequency rather
 - visualize which notes are pressed

-- use synth with frequencies and change the the number of notes (12)
+- change number of notes to 12
 - touch events
-- change 12!